-- After a diagnosis of brain tumour, you may have a neurological examination, brain MRI, CT scan and a biopsy. - The tests will tell your medical team more about your tumour and help them to decide on the best treatment for you. - You may or may not want to ask about your prognosis.
-This is information about what might happen with your tumour.
+- You may have a neurological examination, brain MRI, CT scan and a biopsy. - The tests will tell your medical team more about your tumour and help them to decide on the best treatment for you.

 After being diagnosed with a brain tumour, you may have further tests to find out more about your tumour and your general health.
 You will have these tests at a specialist centre under the care of a brain specialist or neurologist.